Hand Surgery Options in Charlotte

 The carpal tunnel is a passageway through the wrist that carries tendons and one of the hand’s major nerves.
 Stress may build up within the tunnel as a result of ailments like rheumatoid arthritis, injury, overuse, or recurring motions.
 The resulting pressure on the nerve within the tunnel leads to a tingling sensation in the hand, frequently accompanied by lack of sensation, aching, and impaired hand function.
 It is called carpal tunnel syndrome.

 Sometimes, splinting of the hand and anti-inflammatory medications will help get rid of the issue.
 But if doesn’t help, surgery may be needed.
+Dr. Haque will examine you and work with you to identify the best course of action.

 During the surgery, the surgeon makes an incision from the middle of the palm to the wrist.
 Then, the tissue pressing on the nerve will be cut to release the pressure.
 In the next step, a dressing and splint will be used to limit motion and support healing.
 The scar will slowly lighten and become barely noticeable.